ETSU helps guide region’s tourism industry

 Administrators said the growth of tourism in the region leads them to believe there will be continued demand and need for the program.

-Classes will be held over two 6-week sessions on Tuesday nights from 6 to 9 p.m. from August to November at Hands On!
+Classes will be held over two six-week sessions on Tuesday nights from 6-9 p.m. from August to November at Hands On!
 Discovery Center.
 Registration is required and scholarships are available.
 For more information and to enroll, click here or call ETSU Office of Professional Development at (423) 439-8084.